- You will need a zwiftpower (ZP) profile, linked to your zwift account

 - You will need a WTRL account, linked to your ZP account

-- Your team captain will provide you with a link from WTRL (Called a ‘Race Pass’) which will add you to your team for the race in WTRL and then take you to the Zwift race entry page where you can enter the correct pen as your captain will provide you (Note that the pen letters do NOT necessarily correspond to your individual category eg a team made up of D cat riders may be riding in the A pen).
+- Your team / team captain will provide you with a link from WTRL (Called a ‘Race Pass’) which will add you to your team for the race in WTRL and then automatically enter you in the race in Zwift (Note that the pen letters do NOT necessarily correspond to your individual category eg a team made up of D cat riders may be riding in the A pen).

 Virtual bike selection

 For the WTRL TTT event you must not ride a Time Trial bike – these don’t draft or provide a draft so won’t be good for TTT anyway but are also against the rules.
 Unless the course is particularly hilly, the most aero bike is usually best.
 A good guide to the best equipment at each level is here.

 If you have unlocked the Tron bike (Z1 concept) then it is almost always the best choice other than on the flattest or hilliest courses.

 How it works